Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 For many international athletes, competing in the United States or Canada can mark the pinnacle of their careers.
-And important qualifying trials for the Olympics or world championships are often held in North America, as are many major tournaments.
 To enter the United States, either as individuals or as part of a team, foreign national athletes must secure an O or P visa.
 Dickinson Wright is known globally as a go-to immigration firm for world-class international athletes and teams, as well as for the domestic organizations sponsoring their visas.
-We have served as trusted counsel to many well-known international athletes for their entire careers, and our clients have come to rely on our guidance through what can be a very stressful process.
+We have served as trusted counsel to many well-known international athletes and our clients have come to rely on our guidance through what can be a very stressful process.

 • Advising foreign national athletes and teams on the requirements, classifications, and process for obtaining O and P visas.

 • Advising visa holders on maintaining legal status once admitted.

 Athletes, Coaches, and Sports Teams Coming to Canada